alexander-kastil/talk-pro-code-agents/03-foundry-sdk/readme.md

 Available in Python and .NET

+## Agent Types

+Microsoft Foundry supports various agent types, including:

+- Prompt-based Agents: Agents that use natural language prompts to interact with users and perform tasks.
+- Workflow Agents: Agents that orchestrate multi-step processes using predefined workflows.
+- Hosted Agents: Containerized agents that run on the Foundry Agent Service with managed scaling and observability.

 ## Python SDK Sample

 Azure Identity 1.26.0b1 provides DefaultAzureCredential so the agent can authenticate with Managed Identity or local credentials without hard-coding secrets.